C0D1NG/Flutter/README.md

 # 👉 Clone the Repository

 Now clone the forked repository to your system.
-Go to your GitHub account, open the forked repository, click on the code button and then clone the repository.
+Go to your GitHub account, open the forked repository, click on the code button, and then clone the repository.

 # 👉 Create a Branch